tanagraspace/opssat-saasy-ml/README.md

 - A new tab appears: **nanosat-mo-supervisor**.
 - Select the **saasy-ml** app under the **Apps Launcher Servce" table.
 - Click the **runApp** button.

+## Terminating
+Sometimes the Supervisor or/and the CTT don't shutdown gracefully.

 ## Configuration